 Getting Around in Nepal

-Getting around Nepal is one of the biggest challenges for all tourists, as the roads are poor and slow, and public transportations like buses are crowed and uncomfortable, although the distances are not that far.
+Getting around Nepal is one of the biggest challenges for all tourists, as the roads are poor and slow, and public transportations like buses are crowded and uncomfortable, although the distances are not that far.
 To avoid this headache, flights, motorcycles, and taxi charters are always available, and you can take the tourist buses on the main routes.
 Travelers should be aware that the infrastructure of Nepal is not in the best of conditions.
 It is normal for a route to consist of newly paved roads in one part, disintegrated in others, and under construction in between.
 Therefore, it is highly recommended to read some guides about Nepalese transportation to set expectations before boarding your flight to Nepal.

 Domestic flights are offered through many airlines, including Yeti Air, Buddha Air and Cosmic Air, from Kathmandu to places such as Pokhara, Biratnagar, Nepalganj, Lukla, Pokhara, Simikot, Jomsom, Janakpur and Bharatpur.

 To book these flights outside of Nepal, you must do so through internet agents such as NepalAirFlight, NepalFlightCentre and Air Viva.
-Otherwise, domestic tickets can only be bought on arrival in Nepal, so if you are flying on a short notice, it is necessary to be flexible on flight times and dates, as the planes often get fully booked in advance.
+Otherwise, domestic tickets can only be bought on arrival in Nepal, so if you are flying on short notice, it is necessary to be flexible on flight times and dates, as the planes often get fully booked in advance.
 Note that cancellations and delays due to severe weather conditions do occur.

 This type of transportation has become very popular lately.
 Microbuses are 10-12 seaters with very fast service.
 It has almost replaced the local bus service due to its speed and variety of routes, but the fare is more expensive than the local bus.
 Do keep in mind though, that microbuses are often driven with great speed and very little care, and have unfortunately been the cause of a large percentage of the road accidents in Nepal.
 Use microbuses with caution!